w3f/polkadot-spec/docs/id-cryptography-encoding.md

 :::definition

-**BadBlocks** describes a list of block header hashes that are known apriori to be bad (not belonging to canonical chain) by the host, so that the host can explicitly avoid importing them.
+**BadBlocks** describes a list of block header hashes that are known a priori to be bad (not belonging to canonical chain) by the host, so that the host can explicitly avoid importing them.
 These block headers are always considered invalid and filtered out before importing the block:

 $$
 {badBlocks}={\left({b}_{{0}},\ldots{b}_{{n}}\right)}